aws-samples/aws-iam-access-analyzer-samples/README.md

 To runs navigate to the directory with the scripts `cd ./06-service-specific` and run them.

-These scripts may generate a lot of output, so the examples below use shell output redirect to write it to a file.
+These scripts may generate a lot of output, so the examples below use shell output redirection to write it to a file.

 **To Validate all SNS topic's policies in all regions in an AWS account, run:**